This section describes fsflush and related tunables.

 Pages are flushed to backing store but left attached to the process using them.
 This will simplify page reclamation when the system runs low on memory by avoiding delay for writing the page to backing store before claiming it, if the page has not been modified since the flush.

-Writes file system metadata to disk.
+fsflush writes file system metadata to disk.
 This write is done every nth invocation, where n is computed from various configuration variables.
-See tune_t_fsflushr and Where to Find Tunable Parameter Information for details.
+See tune_t_fsflushr Parameter and autoup Parameter for details.

-For most systems, memory scanning and file system metadata syncing are the dominant activities for fsflush.
+For most systems, memory scanning and file system metadata synchronizing are the dominant activities for fsflush.
 Depending on system usage, memory scanning can be of little use or consume too much CPU time.

 1 to MAXINT

-If the value is less than or equal to zero, the value is reset to 5 and a warning message is displayed.
-This check is only done at boot time.
+If the value is less than or equal to zero, the value is reset to 1 and a warning message is displayed.
+This check is done only at boot time.